If you look at a form through the eyes of your users then you can learn a lot, very quickly.

 We filled in the form from Hannah’s point of view, picturing her trying to complete the form while holding a crying baby.

 The company’s form wasn’t unusual for the insurance industry but, for Hannah, surprisingly hard to complete.
-For example, we wondered how would she would have gone about answering the question ‘how much cover do you want?’
+For example, we wondered how she would have gone about answering the question ‘how much cover do you want?’

 We found ideas for improving the form